 - CAMP Scholarship

-Student will be reviewed for admission to the CAMP program only after ALL items listed below are
+Student will be reviewed for admission to the CAMP program only after ALL items listed below are received.

-- Apply to the University Apply Texas (available August 1st)
+- Apply to the University Apply Texas

 - Be fully admitted to TAMIU

-- Complete FAFSA (application opens October 1st)
+- Complete FAFSA Application

 Contact Us: